California has the worst quality of life, US News study says

 "In addition to a healthy environment, a person's quality of life is largely a result of their interactions with those around them," U.S. News wrote.
 "Studies show that when people feel socially supported, they experience greater happiness, as well as physical and mental health."

 So what contributed to California's horribly low quality of life score?
-The state ranked 44 for natural environment and 47 for social environment.
+The state ranked 44th in natural environment and 47th in social environment.

 Social environment looked at community engagement, social support, and voter participation.
 In this instance, California was toward the end of the line for each metric.